the1lab/1lab/src/Algebra/Semilattice.lagda.md

 ```

 Using the automated machinery for deriving `isUnivalent`{.Agda} proofs,
-we get the promised characterisation of equality in the type of
+we get the promised characterisation of identifications in the type of
 semilattices.

 ```agda